 This requires a towel of some sort and some clean water.
 It’s no substitute for an actual shower but it works when you’re low on water.
 We each have a lightweight and quick drying towel.
-We use the Microfiber Towel by MountFlow.
+We use the Microfiber Towel by Rainleaf.
 Each of us has one and we just hang it off the mirror or on the clothesline when we’re done and it’s dry by the time we need to use it again.
 Soap takes things up a notch, for sure.
 We ‘sponge’ bath (that somehow sounds a little better than bird bath doesn’t it?) usually just before going to bed.
 It helps us to sleep better.
 Basically, we start with our faces and then work down from there.
 Neck, arms, stomach, etc until you’ve wiped down your body.
 Pro Tip: Don’t start with your body and end with your face!
 Gross!

 Our Eagle Creek Pack It Specter Cube Set , Brilliant Blue, 3pc Set toiletry kit has been a lifesaver as far as keeping the ick factor down.
 The small bag houses our toothbrush and toothpaste and acts as a barrier between the rest of the world and well, our mouths.
 We’re assuming most people aren’t comfortable setting their toothbrush down on random sinks, so make sure you get one with a handle or a hook (the Eagle Creek we recommend has a handle) so you can hang it from something.
 The larger bag holds our deodorant, contact lens solution, hair ties, etc. (The biggest bag I unfortunately lost!)
 Oh and the best part about this toiletry kit is that when it gets super gnarly and dirty we can throw it in the wash and it’s as good as new.

-You’re still with me after that underwear tell-all?
-Haha ok.
-Well our next suggestion is to keep your van clean.
-If your van is clean, YOU by default will be a little cleaner!
+This one piggybacks on the one above but it’s still worth bearing in mind because if your van is clean, YOU by default will be a little cleaner!
 If your van is filthy, you’ll be a little dirtier … pretty common sense but pizza boxes at your feet mean that there’s a good chance pizza grease will end up on your clothes.
 It’s also more likely to attract rodents.
-Luckily since we’ve converted our cargo van into a camper van with the Wayfarer kit and we’re able to stay organized because of all the storage boxes.
+Luckily since we’ve converted our cargo van into a camper van with the Wayfarer kit we’re able to stay organized because of all the storage boxes.
 If it wasn’t for those…I’m not sure what our van would look like.
 We also have a rule about not putting our shoes or dirty gear on our bed and it helps to keep the grit out.

 Van Life Tips: How to Stay Clean on the Road Recap